 - use your modem to make long distance calls that you are charged for

 - commandeer your computer and use it to send out spam or participate in a denial of service attack on a selected Web site

 Spyware usually begins running as soon as you boot up your computer and runs continuously, wasting your computer’s resources (e.g., RAM, CPU cycles), slowing it down or causing it to crash frequently.
 In addition, when spyware is sending information from your computer over the Internet, it is wasting bandwidth and slowing down traffic.
 Unlike viruses and worms, spyware cannot replicate itself, but these threats can be used to deliver spyware.

 - Keep your operating system up to date.

 This is crucial.
 Depending on your operating system, it may be possible to have updates downloaded and installed automatically.

-- Install and use a firewall. ( What is a firewall?)
+- Install and use a firewall.
+(See Firewall.)

 Firewalls can’t prevent the installation of spyware once it’s been brought into your computer by another program, but they can keep spyware from sending out the information it gathers.
 However, firewalls can protect you from the small amount of spyware that’s sent out by hackers.